Battle of the Dalmatian Channels: Background

 In May 1991, the Croatian government responded by forming the Croatian National Guard (Zbor narodne garde – ZNG), but its development was hampered by a United Nations (UN) arms embargo and the Yugoslav Navy's blockade of the Adriatic coast, both of which were introduced in September.
 Following the Battle of the Barracks, the ZNG acquired a significant stock of weapons and ammunition, including 34 Yugoslav Navy vessels moored in Šibenik.
 Croatian forces using naval mines deployed in Kaštela Bay rendered the Yugoslav Navy base at Lora in Split inaccessible.
+On 25 September, the Yugoslav landing barge BRM-86 hit one of the mines and sank while taking supplies from Lora; five Yugoslav servicemen were killed.
 On 8 October, Croatia declared independence from Yugoslavia, and a month later the Croatian National Guard was renamed the Croatian Army (Hrvatska vojska – HV).
 Late 1991 saw the fiercest fighting of the war; the 1991 Yugoslav campaign in Croatia culminated in the Siege of Dubrovnik and the Battle of Vukovar.

+On the night of 10–11 October, the Croatian torpedo boat TB-51 Vukovar (former TČ-222, captured at Šibenik on 22 September), commanded by Frigate Lieutenant Vojko Marelić, launched an eight-torpedo salvo at the Yugoslav frigate VPBR-31 Split, hiding in the radar shadow of Čiovo island to avoid detection.
+None of the torpedoes hit home.

 During the first days of November, the Yugoslav Navy stopped the Libertas convoy twice for inspection between the islands of Brač and Korčula as it enforced the blockade.
 The convoy of 40 small boats led by the ferry Slavija was on its way to resupply Dubrovnik and retrieve refugees from the besieged city.
-On 11 November, the Maltese-flagged coaster Euroriver, manned by a Croatian crew, was sunk by gunfire off Šolta Island.
+On 11 November, the Maltese-flagged coaster Euroriver, crewed by Croatian sailors, was sunk by gunfire off Šolta Island.